jmbejara/finm_dashboard_workshop/docs_src/doit_basics.md

 # Automation with `doit`

 This repository uses [`doit`](https://pydoit.org/) to glue together data pulls, documentation builds, and other repeatable tasks.
 Think of it as a light-weight, Python-friendly alternative to a Makefile.
+Run this before customizing the Streamlit apps so the CRSP excerpt exists.

 ## Installation
 ```bash